Chasing Charizards: What Are Pokémon Cards Worth?

 ""

 The Pokémon cards craze in the late 1990s and early 2000s was impossible to ignore for kids and parents alike, but for many it wasn’t an enduring phenomenon.
 As a result, families across the nation have Pokémon cards tucked away in their basements and self storage units.
-Two decades later, it’s natural to ask the big question: Are any of those Pokémon cards worth anything today?
+Two decades later, it’s natural to ask the big question: Are Pokémon cards worth any money?
 And how can I properly store Pokémon cards for the long term?
 The answer may surprise you—but don’t start counting that money just yet.

 It’s important to note that your average Pokémon collection won’t make you rich.
-Most common and uncommon cards are worth less than $1, and even rare cards are usually worth less than $5.
-However, holographic rare Pokémon cards often go for $15 and up—especially for older cards that have been sitting in your self storage unit for years.
+As of 2024, an analysis of online Pokémon card prices reveals that most common and uncommon cards are worth less than $1, and rare cards are worth less than $10.
+However, the market price for holographic Pokémon cards usually range from $10 to $50, with the most expensive card in a set often reaching $100 or more.

 How to Research Pokémon Card Prices